MinesJA/westworld-command-center-react/README.md

 Checkpoint 3: Render the Areas
 ------------------------------
 Area info comes in through the `/areas` endpoint.
-You'll have to turn that into the appropriate number of areas on the map.
+You'll have to use that to render the right number of area components on the map.
 Styling is given for you but you'll have to pass the area name to the `id` attribute to make it appear in the right place on the map.
 Format the name to remove underscores and capitalize all words for the label.
 Ex: 'high_plains' should be displayed as "High Plains"

 Checkpoint 4: Render the Hosts
 ------------------------------